svenhb/plotterfun-width/README.md

 In GRBL-Plotter the pen-width can be translated to a Z or S value to change the hight / contact pressure of a paint brush, using the z-axis or a RC-Servo.

 Try it out here: https://grbl-plotter.de/plotterfun-width/

+Check also https://grbl-plotter.de/plotterfun-color/ to get RGB or CMYK squiggles.